digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

 .. figure:: images/2_Scenario/failure.png

 The scenario failed, as expected, but scenarios abort at the first failure.
 This means that it only tested that Alice can't create a token for Bob, and the second ``submit`` statement was never reached.
+Thus, in this scenario, there is no indication of there being a failure when Bob tries to create a Token contract if Alice is the owner.

 To test for failing submits and keep the scenario running thereafter, or fail if the submission succeeds, you can use the ``submitMustFail`` function: